rebelsky/sams-assorted-musings-reflections/mathlanifesto-draft00.md

   that I drop articles a lot when I use an adjective.
 I'd write "have an impact" rather than "have impact", so why don't I want to write "have a societal impact"?
 I need to talk to someone about that.
-* "I realize that very few people read source code."
-Grammarly tells me to write "the source code".
+* "*I realize that very few people read source code.*"  Grammarly tells me to write "the source code".
 It's wrong.

 That was fun, but probably not a good use of my time.
 If I paid for